Dadabhai Naoroji Road: Streetscape project

 To facilitate conservation activities on the Mumbai's heritage sites, a trust called the MMR Heritage Conservation Society was instituted to provide grants and funding for documentation and research studies.
 In the first phase of the project, Mumbai Metropolitan Development Authority prepared the first urban conservation guidelines in India.
 This was done by the appointed architect Abha Narain Lambah assisted by a team of nine architects and undergraduate students who documented this phenomenal streetscape, which resulted, at the end of nine months of studies in 1998, in a document titled "Design Handbook for a Heritage Streetscape: Guidelines for Signage and Street furniture for Dadabhai Naoroji Road".
-In the absence of any past records of architectural elevations or drawings of the facades in the street, the document was prepared with the following information.
+In the absence of any records of architectural elevations or drawings of the facades in the street, the document was prepared with the following information.